 I used this white wine and kind of just created my own version of Sangria.
 With the full bottle of wine I added about 1.5 tablespoons of sugar, 1/4 cup brandy, and a bag of frozen fruit which included berries and melon.
 Kind of random but it worked.

 On Monday Rob and I took advantage of having access to a real track at a local school.
-I didn’t have a real plan, but wanted to get in some faster paces since I have a 5K next weekend.
+I didn’t have a real plan, but wanted to get in some speed work since I have a 5K next weekend.

 My workout ended up looking like this: